Skip to content

 workbook = openpyxl.load_workbook(excel_file)

-if sheet_name not in workbook.sheetnames:
+if self.people_tab_name not in workbook.sheetnames:

-sheet = workbook[sheet_name]
+sheet = workbook[self.people_tab_name]

 # Read header row